This article was updated on February 10th, 2023

 Veterinary Cost Estimates

-You will find below an estimate of the costs typically associated with treatment of lipomas.
+You will find below an estimate of the costs typically associated with treatment.
 Keep in mind that costs will vary based on location and your dog’s particular situation:

 How Often Do Dogs Get Lipomas?